niceliuc/TCAdmin-v2/Space-Engineers-Windows/README.md

 ## Changelog

 This is for your current installed xml file to save you deleting and importing my changes

+## Known Issues

+1. Configuration Editor Error with three Variables (They still read but i need to make some changes)

 ## Planned Features